 Jacob Flärdh has an extensive experience of international work for children’s rights with a collaborative impact approach.
 He has spend most his career on multi-sectoral partnership; academia, business industry, civil society and public sector working together to strengthen the rights of the child.
 Jacob is the initiator and first Chair of the World Anti-Bullying Forum, and as a former Head of Research he has led several research projects on impact and implementation of interventions to protect children from violence.
-Besides working as the Secretary General for Child10, Jacob is a Board Member for Friends, Youth 2030 Movement, Together for Change and The Swedish Platform Civil Society against Human Trafficking.
+Besides working as the Secretary General for Child10, Jacob is a Board Member for Friends, Youth 2030 Movement and Chairman of The Swedish Platform Civil Society against Human Trafficking.

 Director, Communication and Advocacy

 By combining gender equality, communication and advocacy, Ida has for many years played an important role in the Swedish public debate.
 She has founded several organizations focused on the promotion of gender equality.
 In 2006, she established the organizations “You Skate Girl” and “No Limit Skate” who both focus on equality in the skateboard culture.
 In 2010, she founded the Make Equal Foundation, an organization developing and implementing solution oriented methods to improve equality in Sweden and in 2013 she was one of the initiators of the Fatta Movement fighting for consent as a basic requirement in sexual offence legislation and practice.
 Ida also started #killmiddag (#guytalk) as a way to get boys and men to take responsibility for sexual violence by starting with themselves.
 She has received several awards for her work such as “Super Communicator of the Year”, “BRIS Award Winner of the Year” and “People’s Educator of the Year”.